19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $125,000 or to imprisonment for a term not exceeding 3 years or to both and, in the case of a continuing offence, to a further fine not exceeding $12,500 for every day or part thereof during which the offence continues after conviction.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Remuneration and expenses of Authority and others in certain cases

-30AAF\.
+37\.
 The Authority may at any time fix the remuneration and expenses to be paid by a relevant financial institution —

 (a) to a statutory manager or statutory adviser appointed in relation to the relevant financial institution, whether or not the appointment has been revoked; and

 (b) where the Authority has assumed control of the relevant business of the relevant financial institution, to the Authority and any person appointed by the Authority under section 13B in relation to the Authority’s assumption of control of the relevant business, whether or not the Authority has ceased to be in control of the relevant business.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Voluntary transfer of business of relevant financial institution

-30AAG\.—(1) A transferor may transfer the whole or any part of its business (including any business that is not the significant business of the transferor) to a transferee, if —
+38\.—(1) A transferor may transfer the whole or any part of its business (including any business that is not the significant business of the transferor) to a transferee, if —

 (a) where the transferor is incorporated in Singapore, the Authority has consented to the transfer;